jlmc/spring-cloud-cargo-tracker/documents/5-api-gateway/README.md

 }
 ```

-2. you must change the configuration to use the api-gateway, the previews implementation must change to the following:
+2. you must change the configuration to use the api-gateway, the previews' implementation must change to the following:

 ```java
 @FeignClient(